-Listed are some commonly asked questions about the above workshop.
+Listed are some commonly asked questions about these workshops.

 1. When will the 2023-2024 CPD year workshops be held?

-In this CPD year, a number of workshops will be scheduled for new practising certificate holders and those who have not yet attended.
+In this CPD year, a number of workshops have been scheduled for new practising certificate holders and those who have not yet attended.
 These PC holders will be individually notified by email by the Society.

 2. If I have already attended why is the condition on my PC again this year?